LiTrans/iroha-nodes-for-BSMD/README.md

 # Iroha nodes for BSMD
-Install for Iroha nodes for BSMD experiments or test.
-This guide is meant for Debian based systems (Ubuntu, Mint, Kali, etc.), but with a few modifications this guide will also work for Windows or macOS.
+Install four Iroha nodes for BSMD experiments or test.
+This guide is meant for Debian based systems (Ubuntu, Mint, Kali, etc.), but with a few modifications this will also work for Windows or macOS.

 The Iroha nodes run on four Docker containers.
 Visit the [Docker](https://www.docker.com/) web page to familiarize with the system.
 If you have never work with Docker I recommend the [Docker 101 tutorial](https://www.docker.com/101-tutorial) before continuing.

 # Pre-requisites
 1. Install Docker by following the official [guide](https://docs.docker.com/engine/install/ubuntu/).
-Then follow this [guide](https://docs.docker.com/engine/install/linux-postinstall/) to make Docker run as non-root user
+Then, follow this [guide](https://docs.docker.com/engine/install/linux-postinstall/) to make Docker run as non-root user

-2. Install Docker-compose with the following commands
+2. Install docker-compose with the following commands:
 ```commandline
 curl -L "https://github.com/docker/compose/releases/download/1.26.2/docker-compose-$(uname -s)-$(uname -m)" -o /usr/local/bin/docker-compose
 ```
 ```commandline
 chmod +x /usr/local/bin/docker-compose
 ```
-3. Test the installation with
+3. Test the installation with:
 ```commandline
 docker-compose --version
 ```